TiMESPLiNTER/tsFramework/README.md

 Core modules
 ------------
 ### auth
-Provides authentication methods for HTTP auth and authentication with users and rights stored in the a database (db module required)
+Provides authentication methods for HTTP auth and authentication with users and rights stored in a database (db module required)

 ### autloader
 Loads classes out of the filesystem.
 It also supports phar-packages.

 ### db
 Extends the well known PDO class with some features and breaks it down for a more easy to use experience.
+(Framework works great without that module but more or less every page uses a db today, so it's included for the moment in the core modules.)

 ### common
 Gives you a swiss pocket knife to work with data types (like strings, arrays, etc.) and relieves you in other work to do with the framework.